mcaimi/mtg-assistant/README.md

 - Thanks to the Scryfall API for providing card data
 - Built with the [Textual](https://github.com/Textualize/textual) framework
-- Uses [pymtgdeck](https://codeberg.org/mcaimi/pymtgdeck) for deck management functionality
+- Uses [pymtgdeck](https://codeberg.org/mcaimi/pymtgdeck) for deck and binder management
-- Uses [pyscryfall](https://codeberg.org/mcaimi/pyscryfall) for interactions with scryfall APIs
+- Uses [pyscryfall](https://codeberg.org/mcaimi/pyscryfall) for interactions with Scryfall APIs